BinarySkeleton Method

 IMPORTANT: The preview dialog will only display, if there is BIDlgs32.dll installed.

-hWnd Long Handler of the parent window.
+hWnd LONGLONG Handler of the parent window.

 See Also